 FIRE 0099.
-Introduction to Fire Academy Unit: 1
+Introduction to Fire Academy

-Advisory: Completion of ENGL A with grade of "C" or better Hours: 32 (11 lecture, 21 laboratory)
+Advisory: Completion of ENGL A with grade of "C" or better

 Designed to prepare students with the basic knowledge and skills necessary to succeed in the Firefighter I Academy.
 Topics include: ropes and knots, donning and doffing SCBA's, fire hose rolls and loads, physical fitness, fire department duties, responsibilities and conduct. (not transferable)